Ssekyene/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. This program prints the alphabet in lowercase, followed by a new line.
 Prints all the letters except q and e.

 5. This program prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6. This program prints all single digit numbers of base 10 starting from 0, followed by a new line.
+Characters representing digits are printed instead.